Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

 This picture gets modified when the parity checks are inaccurate.
 A simple way to model noisy parity checks is to assign a probability $q$ for the parity check outcome to be inaccurate while in between the parity checks qubits undergo $X$ and $Z$ errors with probability $p$ as before.
 In practice, one would expect the parity check measurements to induce some correlated errors between the qubits of which we take the parity.
-For example, for the parity $Z$-check one may expect to cause additional qubit dephasing when more information than merely the parity is read out.
+For example, for the parity $Z$-check one may expect additional qubit dephasing if more information than merely the parity is read out.\\

-As the parity check measurements are no longer reliable one needs to change their use as an error record.
-For example, a single isolated defect which appears for a few time-steps and then disappears for a long time is more likely due to a faulty parity measurement outcome than due to a string of $X$ errors (which terminates at the isolated defect) that suddenly pops up and disappears without trace after a few time-steps.
-The strength of topological codes for sufficiently large $L$ (as compared to using small codes and code concatenation) is that noisy parity checks can be dealt with by repeating their measurement as the additional noise which the parity checks produce on the code qubits is local and, at sufficiently low rate, correctable.
+As the parity check measurements are no longer reliable, one needs to change their use as an error record.
+For example, a single isolated defect which appears for a few time-steps and then disappears for a long time is likely to be caused by a faulty parity measurement outcome instead of an error on the data qubits.
+The strength of topological codes for sufficiently large $L$ (as compared to using small codes and code concatenation) is that noisy parity checks can be dealt with by repeating their measurement as the additional noise which the parity checks produce on the code qubits is local and, at sufficiently low rate, correctable.\\